 - Squeegee off any excess water

-- Allow screen + emulsion to dry completely
+- Allow screen + emulsion to dry completely in a dark place

 - When screen is dry, remove top plastic sheet from the emulsion